The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 - What is it used for?
 How popular is it?
 Who is it for (developers or users)?
 - Incorporate real-world analogies when appropriate and useful. --->

 React Native is an open-source framework for building Android and iOS applications.
-React Native lets developers write using JavaScript, TypeScript (superset / father of JavaScript), and React, which are then compiled into native app components.
-"Native code" are instructions for how to operate the React Native framework on different platforms, such as iOS and Android.
-This gives you the near-native performance with the flexibility and ease of web development.
+It allows developers to write apps using JavaScript and TypeScript (a superset of JavaScript that adds static typing), combined with React, which are then compiled into native app components.
+Native code refers to platform-specific instructions that React Native generates, enabling near-native performance with the flexibility and ease of web development.

-Meta released React Native in 2015 and by 2018, React Native had the 2nd highest number of contributors from individuals and companies around the world than any repositories in GitHub.
-React Native is widely popular and used in thousands of apps, which you most likely have used.
+Meta released React Native in 2015, and by 2018 it had the second highest number of contributors from individuals and companies worldwide among all GitHub repositories.
+React Native is widely popular and used in thousands of apps you’ve likely interacted with.

-React Native is like a language translator who takes a single language (JavaScript/TypeScript/React) and interprets it fluently for different countries (iOS and Android).
-You speak one, and your message is understood everywhere.
+Think of React Native like a language translator who takes a single language (JavaScript/TypeScript/React) and fluently interprets it for different countries (iOS and Android).
+You speak one language, and your message is understood everywhere.

 <!--- ## Core syntax/features.